What is facet disease?

 Symptoms of facet disease can include the following:

 - Locking of the joints

 - Curvature of the spine

-- Crepitus, a crunching sensation of bone rubbing against bone
+- A grinding sensation of bone rubbing against bone

-As with any degenerative spine disease, a personalized schedule of non-invasive physiotherapy may be all that is needed to suppress symptoms.
-Gentle exercise may help maintain mobility.
-With a doctor’s permission, try activities like swimming, walking, or mild yoga.
-Anti-inflammatory steroid injections can also help ease the pain of degenerative arthritis of the spine.
+As with any degenerative disease in the spine, conservative therapy can be an effective treatment option for mild forms of this condition.
+Low-impact exercise and stretches may help maintain mobility.
+With a doctor’s permission, try activities like biking, swimming, walking, Pilates or yoga.
+Cortisone injections, anti-inflammatories and chiropractic manipulation can also help ease the pain of degenerative arthritis of the spine.

 If you have tried conservative management of symptoms but feel that facet disease continues to interfere with your life, contact Laser Spine Institute.
 We offer minimally invasive surgery to help treat facet disease by removing arthritis from the joints to reduce pain and restore mobility.
 Our minimally invasive procedures, such as facet thermal ablation, performed most often in conjunction with a minimally invasive decompression surgery, are performed through a less than 1-inch incision.